OoiYueYing/Pycharm-Remote-Interpreter/README.md

 # How to run from Pycharm

 Follow this link for configuring a new remote Python interpreter via SSH credentials.
-This settings will help you sync your project folder immediately to the remote server(you can choose the folder where you want to deploy your project to) and select your choice of python interpreter on the remote machine you are running on. https://www.jetbrains.com/help/pycharm/configuring-remote-interpreters-via-ssh.html?_ga=2.111787780.1017321647.1599096644-245971671.1599096644#ssh
+This settings will help you sync your project folder immediately to the remote server(you can choose the folder where you want to deploy your project to-only works with the default /tmp folder) and select your choice of python interpreter on the remote machine you are running on. https://www.jetbrains.com/help/pycharm/configuring-remote-interpreters-via-ssh.html?_ga=2.111787780.1017321647.1599096644-245971671.1599096644#ssh

 Next Run/Debug your application